View Kenneth Seals's Obituary on nky.cincinnati.com and share memories

 |

-Kenneth Richard Seals, 78, of Burlington, passed away on March 16, 2020 at St. Elizabeth Hospital in Edgewood, KY.
+Burlington - Kenneth Richard Seals, 78, of Burlington, passed away on March 16, 2020 at St. Elizabeth Hospital in Edgewood, KY.
 Ken was a retired Telephone Lineman with Cincinnati Bell Telephone, and a US Army Veteran.
 Ken is survived by his wife, Rita Ann Seals, his son, Aaron (Amy) Seals, his step-children Doralyn (Mark) Abell, Charles Caldwell, Sonya Ridner, and Deborah (Grant) Schutte, and his sisters, Karen Regan, and Marjorie Knox.
-Ken is also survived by 11 grandchildren, 2 great-grandchildren, and 1 great-great-grandchild.
-Visitation 9:00 am to 10:00 am, Saturday, March 21, 2020 at Dobbling Funeral Home 106 S. Ft.
-Thomas Ave. in Ft.
-Thomas.
-Funeral Ceremony will follow at 10:00 am Saturday at the Dobbling Funeral Home.
-Given the current global health crisis, in order to insure the health & safety of all concerned there will be a celebration of life ceremony in the coming month(s).
+Ken is also survived by 11 grandchildren,, 2 great-grandchildren, and 1 great-great-grandchild .
+Given the current global health crisis, in order to ensure the health & safety of all concerned there will be a celebration of life ceremony in the coming month(s).
 Those who would prefer to join in that celebration, please leave your e-mail address at www.dmefuneral.com and the family will be in contact with you.
-Burial will take place in the St. Stephen Cemetery Ft.
-Thomas, KY.
+The family appreciates your thoughts at this time.
 Memorials are suggested to the 223 Rosa L. Parks Avenue Suite 301 Nashville, TN 37203.
 Dobbling, Muehlenkamp-Erschell serving the family.
 Online condolences can be given at www.dmefuneral.com.